yourlocalaustrian/openTV/README.md

 ## FAQ
 **Q: Is this m3u internationally available?**
 A: Depends on what stream it is.
 Most xtream links work internationally (that I will put.)

 **Q: Will you ever use official sources?**
 A: Yes.
 I will attempt to use official sources as much as I can, only if they are not Geo-Blocked.

+**Q: How do I get an m3u?**
+A: You can find them under Releases, or under the folder 'Lists'